I can't emphasise enough that we really need a healthy aura, but first, perhaps I should define what an aura is.

 When you are ready, breathe in, consciously bringing your aura close to your body, allowing that membrane to come closer to you, bringing the whole web of dances closer to your skin.
 At the same time feel your chakras expanding within your body as they get fuelled by the energy in your aura.

-Now breathe out, inviting the outer edge of your aura to expand away from your body, perhaps 3 or 4 feet around you in all directions.
+Now breathe out, inviting the outer edge of your aura to expand away from your body, perhaps three or four feet around you in all directions.
 Allow your chakra energy to fuel your aura as it expands.
 Continue to do this for several breaths, enjoying the feeling of revitalising your aura and reaping the benefits of having your unique aura strong and resilient around you.